 ARI SHAPIRO, Host:

 This is MORNING EDITION from NPR News.
 I'm Ari Shapiro filling in for Steve Inskeep, who is in Cairo.

 NPR's Lourdes Garcia-Navarro reports from the eastern city of Benghazi.

-Ms. IMAN BUGAIGHIS (Libyan Provisional Transitional National Council): Demands for the world community, this is to be a commission...
+IMAN BUGAIGHIS: Demands for the world community, this is to be a commission...

-Ms. BUGAIGHIS: We are not worried.
+BUGAIGHIS: We are not worried.
 Now we have it at individual level.
 Everybody knows that either us or him.
 It's personal issue now for everyone - after what the blood which has been shed, there is no return.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.